Job Description Best Practices

 - Improve current systems and financial procedures to determine areas for growth

-Before writing an accountant job description or interviewing candidates, it’s important to decide if you need a full-time, freelance or part-time accountant (and what your budget will allow).
+Before writing an accountant job description or interviewing candidates, it’s important to decide if you need a full-time, freelance or part-time employee, depending on budget and scope of work.
+When you have defined your scope, you can determine if hiring an accountant is the right fit.
+Other related roles to evaluate include bookkeeper, accounting clerk or controller.

-- Accounting clerk: Performs data entry tasks and uses Excel formulas to prepare financial records for accountants to analyze.
+- Accounting clerk: Performs data entry tasks to prepare financial records for accountants to analyze.

-- Auditor: Reviews financial statements to ensure everything is compliant.
+- Auditor: Reviews financial statements to ensure compliance with relevant regulations.

 Where to find accountants